Process Improvement in Healthcare: Methods and Steps for Success

-Anyone in the health care industry knows–regulations are always in a state of flux.
+Anyone in the healthcare industry knows–regulations are always in a state of flux.
 Health care professionals understand all too well how these regulatory changes impact their operations.
 They also realize that challenges trickle down to all department team members.
-This is why it’s vital to continually monitor every department.
-It is a conclusive way to assess areas of weakness and make the appropriate process improvements in order to remain in (or achieve) compliance while simultaneously optimizing department performance.
+This is why it’s vital to continually monitor every department for opportunities in process involvement.
+Process Improvement is a conclusive way to assess areas of weakness and take the appropriate steps in order to remain in (or achieve) compliance while simultaneously optimizing department performance.

 When starting a process improvement healthcare initiative, there is often an expectation to not only improve departmental performance as a result of that change but also to sustain those newly-established processes over time.
 Too often organizations attempt process improvement initiatives with initial success but stall out.
 Over time, the processes regress because they failed to achieve a true culture change.
 When this happens, departmental performance ultimately begins to erode.

 Engrain to sustain!
 It is critical to engrain the process change into the culture of the organization.
 This is the best way to sustain those process changes over time.
 How do you do this?

 Three Steps for Process Improvement:

 1. Evaluate parts of the Process that Require Improvement

 The initial step in the assessment phase is to review the policies and procedures related to the process in question.
 This will determine the established governance.
 It is possible the policy and procedure are in line with the desired objective.
 However, in many cases, organizations may also have to revise policies and improve existing procedures to reflect more current desired objectives.
 In the latter case, it is important to include the updating of policies and procedures in the process improvement work plan.

 The next step is to measure your existing performance based on metrics or key performance indicators (KPIs).
 These should be compared to available industry averages or best practice measures that are available within the industry.
 There are many sources of public information available within the industry to identify and compare against current performance.